ilhan007/ui5con-app/docs/Step6_Detail_Header.md

 }
 ```

 We now pass all the correct data to the `Header`.
-We should now implement what it will display / do based on the passed properties.
+We should now implement what it will display / do, based on the passed properties.

-Lets first bind the properties to the `tab`s `additional-text` property
+Lets first bind the properties to the `tab`s `additional-text` property.

 \* you can read properties passed to a component by calling `this.props.propName` e.g. in our case `this.props.products.length` will return length of the array passed to `this.props.products`;